 Export Static Analysis: Exports FE Model plus boundary conditions.

-The specific file formats, extensions, and any relevant notes are provided in the table below for reference.
+The specific file formats, extensions, and any relevant notes on what can be exported are provided in this PDF table.
+Download the table here.

 A Note on Sets